sifferman/labs-with-cva6/labs/intro.md

 ## CVA6 Questions

-1. Attach the block diagram of CVA6 provided in the core's documentation.
+1. Attach the block diagram of CVA6 provided in the [core's documentation](https://docs.openhwgroup.org/projects/cva6-user-manual/01_cva6_user/).
 2. Skim the [CVA6 user manual](https://docs.openhwgroup.org/projects/cva6-user-manual/01_cva6_user/) and give a one sentence summary for each of the 6 pipeline stages.
 3. Which stages are in the "frontend", and which are in the "backend"?
 4. Expand the following acronyms: IF, ID, EX, I\$, D\$, FIFO, TLB, ITLB, CSR, BHT, RAS, BTB, MMU, EPC, LSU, PTW, DTLB, ALU, FPU, AXI, CVA6, APU.
 5. What is the difference between the `"./cva6/corev_apu"` and `"./cva6/core"` directories?
-6. What is AXI and where is it primarily used?
+6. What is AXI and what is it primarily used for in CVA6?

 ## ELF Questions

 1. What is an ELF file and where are they used?
+(Not specific to CVA6)
-What is the difference between segments and sections?
+2. What is the difference between segments and sections?
-2. Compile [`"./programs/examples/asm.s"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.s), and (using your favorite hex viewer) give the offset into the ELF file at which the `add` instruction is located.
-Please provide a screenshot.
+3. Compile [`"./programs/examples/asm.s"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.s), and (using your favorite hex viewer) give the offset into the ELF file at which the `add` instruction is located.
+Please also provide a screenshot.
-3. Write a `.s` file that contains instructions covering all 6 of the instruction formats, a branch taken condition, and a compressed instruction.
+4. Write a `.s` file that contains instructions covering all 6 of the instruction formats, a branch taken condition, and a compressed instruction.
 Compile it to an ELF file.
 (Provide both the `.s` file and the `.elf` file in your submission.)
-4. Write a `.c` file that contains a `for` loop with iteration count of at least 5.
+5. Write a `.c` file that contains a `for` loop with iteration count of at least 5.
 Compile it to an ELF file.
 (Provide both the `.c` file and the `.elf` file in your submission.)

 ## Simulation Questions

+Refer to the [Getting Started Guide](../guides/getting-started.md) if you need help setting up the required tools for simulation.

+Also, when providing screenshots of waveforms, please include all signals you decide are relevant to demonstrate the event.
+Improper justification will result in a lower score.

-1. Give the hierarchical path of the PC in the instruction decode stage.
+1. Give the hierarchical path and GitHub permalink of the declaration of the PC in the instruction decode stage.
-2. Give the hierarchical path of the ALU output.
+2. Give the hierarchical path and GitHub permalink of the declaration of the ALU output.
-3. Give the hierarchical path of the instruction in the execute stage.
+3. Give the hierarchical path and GitHub permalink of the declaration of the instruction in the execute stage.
 4. Simulate [`"./programs/examples/asm.s"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.s), and give the time and a waveform screenshot of the `add` instruction occurring in the ALU.
+Provide justification.
-5. Simulate the `.s` file you wrote, and provide the timestamp and a waveform screenshot at: a taken branch, a store to memory, and a register file write, and a compressed instruction decoded.
+5. Simulate the `.s` file you wrote, and provide the timestamp and a waveform screenshot at: a taken branch, a store to memory, a register file write, and a decode of a compressed instruction.
+Provide justification.
 6. Simulate the `.c` file you wrote, and provide the timestamp and a waveform screenshot at the `for` loop beginning and end.
+Provide justification.